jbimagine/memory_magic/README.md

 # Memory Magic-Memory Game Project

-A simple memory game adapted from Udacity project
+A simple memory game adapted from the Udacity project

 ## Getting Started